 The only downside?
 It can be pretty expensive.
 Maybe not as expensive as the Grandi Alberghi, but still…

 One of the best hotels here is Grand Hotel Oriente.
 It’s located super-close to Via Toledo, less than 100 m from the Toledo Art Metro.
 The hotel is very beautiful, but a little bit impersonal.
 It lacks a bit of soul, if you ask me, but it’s still in a great position!

-The Hotel NH Napoli Ambassador is on Via Medina, at about a five minutes walk from Via Toledo.
+The Hotel NH Napoli Ambassador is on Via Medina, at about a five minutes walk from Via Toledo (where you can buy awesome Italian souvenirs!).
 It’s another big hotel, with free Wi-Fi and maybe more accessible prices.
 But the rooms are not that big and I found them to be… standard hotel rooms you’d find in lots of other places in the world.
 They’re not “Napoli” at all.

 Another good option, very classy and with a view on the Royal Palace, the Gulf of Naples and Mount Vesuvius is Renaissance Naples Hotel Mediterraneo.
 It is a luxury hotel.
 The decor inside every room is definitely more traditional.
 Some of their rooms remind me of the old Pompeii, as they are using the same colors for their decor: yellow and Pompeian red!